 However, this has not stopped a growing number of states from implementing medical marijuana programs.
 If you live in a state which has legalized both medical and recreational cannabis, you may wonder about the differences between them.

 If you suffer from a condition that medical cannabis is commonly prescribed to treat, you may wonder whether to get a medical marijuana card and receive prescribed weed or just go to the local dispensary and get recreational weed.

 The most obvious factor distinguishing the two categories of cannabis is intent.
 For example, people who use weed recreationally often smoke it to achieve a high, rather than to ease chronic pain or other conditions.
 It is estimated that more than 55 million American adults use cannabis in any given month.
 The vast majority of these users are recreational, as there are only about 2 million medical marijuana patients in the U.S.

-The main difference between medical cannabis and recreational cannabis is the Cannabidiol (CBD) and Tetrahydrocannabinol (THC) content, the two most abundant compounds in cannabis.
-Recreational weed usually has more THC content than CBD.
+The major difference between recreational cannabis and medical cannabis is the cannabidiol (CBD) and tetrahydrocannabinol (THC) content, the two most abundant compounds in cannabis.
+Medical cannabis products tend to have more CBD than recreational products.

 THC is responsible for making users feel high.
 While THC is medicinally beneficial, its psychoactive nature is not ideal for users who want to use cannabis exclusively for health benefits.
 CBD has been proved to be an excellent medical remedy for a number of conditions.

 If you are interested in medical cannabis, you do not need to consume cannabis with a high THC level.
 While both medical and recreational cannabis has THC and CBD, you stand to gain more medical benefits from a product with a higher CBD ratio.

 All states with legal recreational cannabis have placed an excise tax on the sales of recreational cannabis except for Washington, DC, where possession of weed is allowed but sales are not.